ityshchenko/ityshchenko.github.io/cv.md

         - "Write crawling bots for different e-sports aggregators"
         - "Data analysis for professional CS:GO tournaments"
         - "Work on services with dynamic load (from 0 to 40k rps)"
-        - "Refactor monolith as serverless functions and microservices"
+        - "Split monolith application to serverless functions or microservices"
-        - "Support JSON API-targeted serialization library"
+        - "Mantain JSON-API serialization library"
         - "Create a library to seamless integration with spring-boot-based-gateway to get zero-downtime"
         - "Separate shared service parts as common libraries"
-        - "Created integration tool for a commercial competitive game to provide in-game data for third-party services"
+        - "Integration tool for a commercial competitive game to provide in-game data for third-party services"
-        - "Extend existing API for logs management"
+        - "API for game logs management"
-        - "Developed application for collect statistics from commercial competitive games" -
+        - "The application for collect statistics from commercial competitive games" -
       name: "QALight"
       title: "Python Coach"